A simple tutorial on how to make a DIY winter hat with earflaps using a free printable pattern.

 Lining – 1/4 yard

-Print Pattern – This pattern is free to all subscribers.
-Check both your inbox and junk folders for the confirmation email.
+Print Pattern – This pattern is FREE to all my newsletter subscribers.
+Check both your inbox and junk folder for the confirmation email.
+Be sure to have your pop up blocker disabled.
 Print from a laptop or computer.

 Cut out all the pattern pieces from your shell (outer layer) and lining (inner layer) fabrics.

 1. To make the CROWN, sew the panels in 2s with a 1/4″ seam allowance.
 Fold the SIDEBAND in half and sew with a 1/4″ seam allowance.

 2. Then, sew the 4 panels together with a 1/4″ seam allowance.
 Leave a 2″ opening on the lining so the hat can be pulled right side out later.

 3. Right sides together, sew the crown to its corresponding SIDEBAND.